rancilio-pid/clevercoffee/README.md

   - PID State 2 (stabilize coldstart) also adds steadyPowerOffset.
   - Trigger brewReady when temperature is stable for 60sec (prev: 40s).
   - Add logs for brewReadyStatistic.
-  - Fix: burstShot working again.
+  - Fix: burstPower working again.
 - 2.3.0_beta_1:
   - Auto-tuning for starttemp is implemented.
 No need to adapt the STARTTEMP accordingly when SETPOINT is modified.
   - Fix: If PID is manually disabled, heater utilization is correctly reported as 0%.